Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

 However, our modeling shows that the KWVW15 ``shell"/``disk" classification is not robust.
 All ``disk" sources in our sample require the presence of ``shells".
 In addition, we find the presence of a disk in some ``shell" sources (J043919.30-685733.4 and J051920.18-722522.1), and we exclude the presence of a disk in some ``disk" sources (J045623.21-692749.0 and J045623.21-692749.0).

-We find that the disk fractions are surprisingly large (typically 0.3--0.4), implying that these are geometrically thick, flared structures with a substantial opening angle.
-The large opening angles appear to be roughly consistent with the gas density of the ejected envelope as seen in numerical simulations of CEE, relatively soon after CEE occurs (e.g., see Fig.\,1 of Garc\'ia-Segura et al. 2018).
-It appears unlikely that the ``disk" structures in our models represent the stable compact circumbinary disks envisaged by Van Winckel (2003), although it is possible that the latter reside within the former.
-The inner rims of circumbinary disks may be puffed up, as suggested by the modeling of near and mid-IR interferometric imaging of the disk structure in the post-AGB star IRAS 08544-4431 (Deroo et al. 2007), and may mimic the physical effect of absorbing a substantial part of the direct stellar radiation within a relatively large solid angle.
+We find that the disk fractions are surprisingly large (typically 0.3--0.4), implying disks with large opening angles ($\sim41\arcdeg\pm6\arcdeg$ ) and hence geometrically thick structures.
+The large opening angles appear to be roughly consistent with the gas density of the ejected envelope as seen in numerical simulations of CEE, relatively soon after CEE occurs e.g., see Fig.\,1 of \citet{garcia-segura18}.
+It appears unlikely that the ``disk" structures in our models represent the stable compact circumbinary disks envisaged by \citet{vanwinckel2003}, although it is possible that the latter reside within the former.
+The inner rims of circumbinary disks may be puffed up, as suggested by the modeling of near and mid-IR interferometric imaging of the disk structure in the post-AGB star IRAS 08544-4431 \citep{deroo2007}, and may mimic the physical effect of absorbing a substantial part of the direct stellar radiation within a relatively large solid angle.